fayebalomenou/bachelor_thesis/README.md

 This notebook is used for the Random Forest Analysis.
 Environmental features are queried separately and merged with the previous created occupancy labels.
 The resulting Python Dataframes (df_mco_raw.pkl and df_thingy_raw.pkl) are located in the **data** folder.

 ## Reproducibility
-The code can be executed without regenerating anything as long as the path configuration is updated to match the
+The code can be executed without regenerating anything by cloning the repository, since it mirrors the configuration of my local folder **FINALTHESIS**.
+Simply update the path configuration to match your local setup.